 The AAS degree in Criminal Justice prepares students for employment opportunities in law enforcement, the courts or corrections.
 Students may take any course numbered 100 or higher to complete the elective credit hours.
 Students who demonstrate math competency are exempt from the mathematics requirement.
 Employee drug testing is the norm in this line of work.
 Medical screenings are required prior to employment.
 Law enforcement and corrections require training academy completion prior to State of Michigan certification.

 General Education Requirements 15-16 Credit Hours

 ENG 111 English Composition I 3

 ENG 112 English Composition II 3

 COM 111 Speech or 3

 COM 170 Interpersonal Communication 3

 B 104 Business Math or 3

-MTH 111 Beginning Algebra 4
+MATH 100 Mathematical Reasoning or 4

+MATH 110 Beg-Int.
+Algebra (Part I) or higher 4

+PLS 141 American Government 3